 The Global Recycled Standard (GRS) is an internationally recognised textile standard for products made from recycled materials.

+The seal is provided by the non-governmental organisation Textile Exchange.
 The standard requires compliance with social, environmental and chemical regulations along the entire supply chain.

 Further information about GRS can be found here: https://textileexchange.org/standards/recycled-claim-standard-global-recycled-standard/